 You can find additional resources related to New York extortion laws by clicking on the links below:

-Need Help With A New York Extortion Case?
-Get A Free Case Review Today
+Need Help With a New York Extortion Case?
+Reach Out to a Lawyer

-There is often a fine line between extortion and high-pressure negotiations, as both can involve some degree of threats.
+There's often a fine line between extortion and high-pressure negotiations, as both can involve some degree of threats.
 Often an extortion case comes down to whether a person was reasonably in fear and had to act or not act based on that fear.
-A skilled criminal defense attorney knows the weak points of extortion cases and help you make your strongest case possible to the court.
-Get in touch with an attorney near you today and receive a free initial case review.
+If you've been charged with extortion in New York, it's in your best interests to contact a skilled criminal defense attorney who will know the weak points of extortion cases and help you make your strongest case possible to the court.

 Contact a qualified attorney.